 - 3.1 The application site is situated on the south side of Witton Lane, West Bromwich and is bounded to the east, south and west by residential development.
 A public house and more dwellings are located across the road from the site. - 3.2 The premises are occupied by Eurobrass, stockists of brass rods, profiles, wires, strips and hollow bar and is effectively a storage and distribution use. - 3.3 The Witton Lane frontage consists of a red brick boundary wall and a sliding metal access gate, and the buildings within the site are largely obscured from public view from the highway; however, some of the blue metal cladding of the building is visible.
-The building extends back into the site and is overlooked by residential properties on Edwin Phillips Drive and Rydding Square.
-There is a notable levels difference between residential properties to the south and west of the application site and the site itself (the site being set lower down).
+The building extends back into site and is overlooked by residential properties on Edwin Phillips Drive and Rydding Square, which mainly sit at higher land level than the application site.